Nithya200505/Driver_Drowsiness_Detection/README.md

-This project is a real-time Driver Drowsiness Detection System built using Python, OpenCV, and Dlib.
-It detects driver fatigue by monitoring eye closure through a webcam.
-When the driver's eyes remain closed for a certain duration, an alarm sound is triggered to alert the driver.
+This project is a real-time Driver Drowsiness Detection System developed using Python, OpenCV, and Dlib.
+It monitors the driver's eyes through a webcam and detects signs of fatigue using the Eye Aspect Ratio (EAR) method.
+When the driver's eyes remain closed for a certain period, an alarm sound is triggered to alert the driver.